bigmoby/ethereumjs-accounts/README.md

 Note, this module has not been upgraded.
 While it will still work with Ethereum dApps, I would recommend using this package instead: https://github.com/ConsenSys/eth-lightwallet.

+** About this fork

+This is a fork of silentcicero:ethereum-js accounts.

+The name of the variable exported to Meteor is WalletAccounts, not Accounts.
+This is to avoid conflict with the meteor accounts module.
+It was not named EthAccounts to avoid conflicting with package ethereum:accounts.

 ## About

 This module allows the secure generation and management of Ethereum accounts in browser so that when browser stored accounts are being used by dApps, their outgoing transactions can be securly signed by the accounts stored in browser.
 All account data is stored in the browsers localStore and can be optionally encrypted with a passphrase using AES.
 If you're using Meteor.js, the Accounts object will be a reactive variable.